 Apple cider vinegar is also a natural cleaning agent.
 We sometimes use it for cleaning our dogs’ ears without any issues.

-Dilute Apple Cider Vinegar
+Diluting Apple Cider Vinegar

 Cut it by half (50/50) with water to reduce side effects.
-You won’t have to worry so much when you use it on your dog.
+This way you won’t have to worry so much when you use it on your dog.